seandinwiddie/sdin.dev/coaching/outreach_sequences.md

     Hi Bill,

-    Right now, somewhere in your operation, a team member is manually handling a process that could be automated—costing Hardy Machine valuable production hours every single day.

-    Manufacturing high-precision components for medical and aerospace demands precision in your processes too.
-Yet many shops like yours find that rigid off-the-shelf software creates bottlenecks that limit growth and efficiency.
+    Manual processes and rigid off-the-shelf software often create bottlenecks for shops like Hardy Machine, limiting growth and efficiency.

-    I help businesses like Hardy Machine overcome these challenges through custom solutions that deliver measurable results.
-For example, I built tailored software for Compliance Associates that eliminated precisely 32.5 hours of manual documentation work each week, boosting their team's productivity by 41.9% within 37 days.
+    I help businesses like yours by developing custom solutions that deliver measurable results.
+For example, I built tailored software for Compliance Associates that eliminated 32.5 hours of manual documentation work each week, improving their team's productivity by 41.9% in just over a month.

-    What would Hardy Machine look like after implementing custom automation?
+    With custom automation, Hardy Machine could see:
-    • Your quoting process: 68% faster response time to customer RFQs
+    • Faster quoting and response times
-    • Your quality documentation: Zero manual entry errors, 100% traceability
+    • Fewer manual entry errors and better traceability
-    • Your inventory management: Real-time visibility across specialized materials
+    • Real-time inventory visibility

-    You might wonder if implementation would disrupt operations or whether your specific workflows are too complex to automate.
-These are exactly the questions we can address in a free, 20-minute strategy call.
+    If you're concerned about disruption or complexity, we can discuss these in a free, 20-minute strategy call.
+I'll share a few automation ideas specific to your operation.

-    Get 3 specific automation ideas tailored to Hardy Machine by replying to this email or texting me at 530-638-3238.
+    Reply to this email or text me at 530-638-3238 to set up a time.

     Thank you for your time!